Unpackerr/unpackerr/README.md

 **The download paths for Deluge, Sonarr and Radarr must all match!** In Docker, I just map everything to `/downloads` (in all four containers).
 You need to make sure all the apps _see_ the downloaded items in the same location.
-This is how Deluge Unpacker (this app) finds and extracts things.
+This is how Deluge Unpacker (this app) finds and extracts things. **This _probably_ means all the apps need to run on the same machine**; I've never tried anything else.

 ### Docker